johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

 ### Displaying a sale: part 2
 ### Displaying a subscription

 ## Refunds
+### Refunds from the Stripe Dashboard
+- Refunds can be made in the Stripe Dashboard, however that will not reflect in our admin
+  - We could set up a stripe webhook to fire up a request to our own api
+  - Or we could implement refund functionality in our own application

 ## Cancelling Subscriptions
 ## Paginating Data
 ## Managing Users